mandle420/DCS_Standalone_on_linux/README.md

 #### Open Beta (updated for 2.9.12.5336)

-For now, this guide assumes you use the standalone version.
-The steam version may also work, but I have not tested it in a while.
-Currently, Wine 6.0 rc1 or the Lutris version of that release are what work best but other wine versions may also work.
+For now, this guide assumes you use the standalone version, if you plan on using DCS with a VR headset, you'll need to use proton and the easiest way i've found to get it working is through Steam(not the steam version of the game but adding the game to Steam)

 First, some variables to avoid repetition: